-In this study, we follow the approach of Noorbergen et al. (2015) and establish δ^{18} O and δ^{13} C records measured from the endobenthic foraminifera Cassidulina laevigata in the Hank borehole to improve the current low-resolution biostratigraphic age model (Dearing Crampton-Flood et al., 2018) for the Pliocene SNSB.
+In this study, we follow the approach of Noorbergen et al. (2015) and use δ^{18} O values of the endobenthic foraminifera Cassidulina laevigata in the Hank borehole to improve the current low-resolution biostratigraphic age model for the Pliocene SNSB of Dearing Crampton-Flood et al. (2018).
 Reconstruction of the age model is further supported by the identification of hiatuses based on seismic information and gamma ray logging.
-Subsequently, we complement the existing mean annual temperature (MAT) record for Pliocene NW Europe based on soil bacterial membrane lipid distributions stored in the Hank sediments (Dearing Crampton-Flood et al., 2018), with multi-proxy records of SST, prevailing vegetation, and terrestrial input based on lipid biomarker proxies, pollen, and dinoflagellate cysts.
+Subsequently, we complement the existing terrestrial air temperature record for Pliocene NW Europe based on soil bacterial membrane lipid distributions stored in the Hank sediments (from Dearing Crampton-Flood et al., 2018), with multi-proxy records of SST, relative land cover, and terrestrial input based on lipid biomarker proxies, pollen, and dinoflagellate cysts.
 This enables us to for the first time directly compare marine and terrestrial climate evolution of the SNSB and continental NW Europe during the mid-Piacenzian Warm Period.